ryssbowh/craft-themes/DEVELOPERS.md

 Each Theme can define default classes and attributes for each layout/block/field/file/group/region by defining a [preference class](src/base/ThemePreferences.php).
 To override the preferences for your theme, override the method `getPreferencesModel(): ThemePreferencesInterface` of its main class.

-### Debug (Pro)

-The available templates and variables can be printed as html comments by enabling the option in the settings.

-Shortcuts for layout management can be shown on the frontend by enabling the option in the settings.

 ### Root templates folder

 It is recommended to not use the root `templates` folder when using themes, if some templates are defined both in this folder and in a theme, the root templates folder will take precedence.